Faculty and Staff Information

 - Accommodation Letters: Q&A for instructors with questions about the letter that lists a student’s approved accommodations

-- Faculty Guide for Special Testing Services: directions for instructors who are unable to provide testing accommodations for students due to time and resource constraints
+- DSS Faculty Test Form: directions for faculty members who are unable to provide DSS testing accommodations for students due to time and resource constraints

 - Tips for Accessible Classrooms: specific recommendations for accessible curriculum development